influxdata/telegraf/AIVEN_CHANGES.md

 ## Input Plugins

+### ClickHouse

+* Add extra metrics to monitor the replication queue

 ### Elasticsearch

 * add cross cluster replication metrics ( they dont work for elasticsearch but its a first step until we have an opensearch plugin )